mattlean/redux-actions-log/README.md

 Before you use this, make sure there aren't better ways to accomplish what you want first!

-If you simply need to debug actions, [Redux DevTools](https://redux.js.org/tutorials/fundamentals/part-4-store#redux-devtools) will most likely accomplish what you need.
+If you simply need to debug actions, [Redux DevTools](https://redux.js.org/tutorials/fundamentals/part-4-store#redux-devtools) will most likely do what you need.

-If you need to test simple asynchronous action creators, check out [`redux-mock-store`](https://npmjs.com/package/redux-mock-store) first as it will probably be able to accomplish what you need.
-(In fact this package is what inspired the creation Redux Actions Log!)
+If you need to test simple asynchronous action creators, check out [`redux-mock-store`](https://npmjs.com/package/redux-mock-store) first as it will probably be able to get the job you need done.
+(In fact this package is what inspired the creation Redux Actions Log.)

 Now if the above options don't work for you, then this middleware is hopefully what you need!
-The most common cases where Redux Actions Log can be useful are usually around scenarios when your application or tests need direct access to a log of Redux actions.
+The most common cases where Redux Actions Log can be useful are usually around scenarios when your application or tests need direct access to a log of Redux actions and you need to work with a real Redux store.

 ## API
 ```javascript